dmeditor/dmeditor-lang/README.md

 Cons:

 1. Complex to set up.
-2. Libraries for rendering js in PHP (both server and client) is not proved reliable(and up to php 8 version).
+2. Libraries for rendering js in PHP (both server and client) is not proved reliable and maintained (eg. https://github.com/Limenius/ReactRenderer).

 ## Implementation